Skip to main content

 Bonus: 3 best practices for read-only access

-3. Regularly review who has access to ensure it’s still relevant and secure.
+3. Audit access: Regularly review who has access and remove outdated users.

 Next steps for collaborating with a marketing agency in GA4